iluvcapra/apeek/README.md

 # apeek

-`apeek` is a library and simple command-line tool for generating an audio waveform preview of an audio file in the terminal.
+`apeek` is a package for creating audio waveform previews.

+The library installs a command `apeek` for generating waveform overviews with Unicode block characters for display in a terminal.

 ![Screenshot](docs/apeek.png)